bedwellbacteria/Chimosaic/README.md

 Two guards run before scoring, both deliberately fatal:

 - **Abundant ASVs missing from the alignment.** Gated on read mass, plus a check on whether any of the top-N ASVs by reads is absent.
-Losing ten dominant sequences matters far more than losing five hundred rare ones.
-- **Aligned sequences with no count column.** Gated on count, because the reads are exactly what's missing and can't be weighed.
-This is what pairing a subset count table with a full FASTA produces.
+- **Aligned sequences with no count column.** Gated on count.

 Both thresholds are configurable (`MAX_UNMATCHED_READ_FRACTION`, `UNMATCHED_TOP_N`, `MAX_UNCOUNTED_ALN_FRACTION`) but the defaults are tight on purpose.

 ## Performance notes

-The cmalign step requires signifciant memory and should be run on a cluster or serer.
+The cmalign step requires significant memory and should be run on a cluster or serer.
 Once the coordinate frame is built, the remaining steps run comfortably with local compute.

 The coordinate frame is cached to `asvs_cmalign.stk.matchcols.rds` in the working directory.
 Later runs reuse it and skip `cmalign` entirely — including on machines without Infernal installed.
 Keep runs on the same dataset in the same directory to benefit.